geomstats/geomstats/README.rst

 ---------------

 To use ``geomstats`` for learning algorithms on Riemannian manifolds, you need to follow three steps:

 * instantiate the manifold of interest,
 * instantiate the learning algorithm of interest,
 * run the algorithm.

 The data should be represented by a ``gs.array``.
-This structure represents numpy arrays, or tensorflow/pytorch tensors, depending on the choice of backend.
+This structure represents numpy arrays, autograd or pytorch tensors, depending on the choice of backend.

 The following code snippet shows the use of tangent Principal Component